 For the breading, a seasoned cornmeal mixture is typical, often incorporating black pepper and cayenne pepper for heat.
 Additionally, garlic powder or Crab Boil can be included to impart a Cajun influence, depending on personal preference.

-When preparing the catfish, it is important to dredge the fillets in the cornmeal mixture using a shallow dish, ensuring to shake off any excess before placing the fillets on a baking sheet that is lined with paper towels.
+Pro Tip: When dredging fillets in cornmeal, use a shallow dish and shake off any excess before placing them on a baking sheet lined with paper towels.
+This prevents an overly thick crust and ensures proper crispiness.

 How To Make Southern Fried Catfish